eunrcn/tp/docs/UserGuide.md

 **Example 1:**

-This example represents an application for a Creative Design Internship position at MediaCorp.
+- This example represents an application for a Creative Design Internship position at MediaCorp.
-The tag t/I indicates that an interview has been scheduled with the company.
+- The tag t/I indicates that **an interview has been scheduled** with the company.
-All parameters are provided, including optional parameters such as address, interview date and notes.
-The notes section provides additional information about Mediacorp and suggests topics for discussion during the interview.
+- The notes section provides additional information about Mediacorp and suggests topics for discussion during the interview.

-`add c/MediaCorp p/12345678 e/jobs@mediacorp-digital.com a/321 Media Lane, Singapore 238163 t/I jd/Creative Design Intern d/11-04-2024 0900 id/3 months s/1000 n/Mediacorp is a leading media company in Singapore, offering a wide range of media and entertainment services, including television, radio, digital media, and content production.
-Be prepared to discuss current trends in the media industry and how Mediacorp is adapting to digital transformation.
+We have provided the command below with all parameters provided, including the optional parameters :

 `

-Expected Outcome
+add c/MediaCorp p/12345678 e/jobs@mediacorp-digital.com a/321 Media Lane, Singapore 238163 t/I jd/Creative Design Intern d/11-06-2024 0900 id/3 months s/1000 n/Be prepared to discuss current trends in the media industry and how Mediacorp is adapting to digital transformation.
+`

+**Expected Outcome**

 ![add command example 1](images/UserGuide/addCommandExample1.png)